nealgriffin/static-site-generator-webpack-plugin-mithril-example/README.md

 # Example using mithril with static-site-generator-webpack-plugin

 A repository showing how to use the [Mithril](https://mithril.js.org/) library alongside webpack and [static-site-generator-webpack-plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin) to create server-rendered, static pages based loosely off of this [issue](https://github.com/markdalgleish/static-site-generator-webpack-plugin/issues/90).
+Using Mithril to generate the static pages is a little more challenging.
+I don't really know too much about Mithril, but it looks like it expects to be run from within the context of a browser, whereas here it is being run in the context of node's runtime.
+Here's what I did:

 ## Step 1 - Enable Mithril to render html as a string